How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 Trust me, even the most God fearing person would be hard pushed not to tell you where to put your God’s platitudes.

-Comforting someone and acting well when a friend is feeling down is an important skill to have in the social master’s arsenal.
+Comforting someone when they’re feeling down is an important skill in the social master’s arsenal.

-This article was inspired by the book There Is no Good Card for This.
+This article, inspired by the wonderful book There Is no Good Card for This, taught how to properly console and support a friend.